It started with a feeling like heartburn. No severe pain, just discomfort in his chest that lasted anywhere from 15 to 45 minutes.

 The lesson learned?
 Don’t wait when you don’t feel well.
 Wade Burkholder is lucky to be alive today.
 And he knows it.

-In December, 2011, Wade Burkholder wrote letters to local newspapers thanking cardiologist Dr. Alymer Tang and his staff, the Emergency Department team, Chaplaincy, Cardiac Rehab, and Chambersburg Hospital for the care that saved his life.
+In December, 2011, Wade Burkholder wrote the letter below thanking cardiologist Dr. Alymer Tang and his staff, the Emergency Department team, Chaplaincy, Cardiac Rehab, and Chambersburg Hospital for the care that saved his life.

 Letters of Thanks – Grateful Patient Program